Advancing Unsupervised Low-light Image Enhancement: Noise Estimation, Illumination Interpolation, and Self-Regulation: Proposed Method

 \textbf{Charm of Self-Regularized Recovery Loss.} The loss ensures that the brightness of each channel is constrained within a small margin, similar to normal images.
 If the brightness is at a normal level, the loss will be zero, but if it is over-exposed or under-exposed, the loss will increase rapidly.
-This approach allows us to effectively enhance low-light images without over-exposure or under-exposure.
-Additionally, the color loss function permits the efficient optimization of parameters without the need for complex, prior-based domain knowledge.
+From the perspective of image manifold, this approach considers mapping the high-dimensional information of the image into a low-dimensional manifold region that reflects the color distribution of the image, allowing us to effectively enhance low-light images without over-exposure or under-exposure.
+Additionally, the color loss function permits the efficient optimization of parameters without the need for complex, prior-based domain knowledge, with LLI's linear convex interpolation structure.
 Compared to other methods that require adjusting hyper parameters between distinct loss terms, our novel illumination architecture utilizes only the color loss function, thus simplifying the training process.
 Moreover, when handling low-light images with subtle differences, our proposed method generates results that exhibit smaller differences compared to other approaches.
 This outcome further validates the robustness, as shown in Figure~\ref{fig:charm_of_color_loss}.